Zora Howard Wrote A Black Love Story Without Violence. Here's Why It's Important

-Warning: This story contains mild spoilers for Premature, in theaters February 21.
+Warning: This story contains mild spoilers for Premature, in theatres February 21.

 Premature is a movie and a feeling.
 It’s being overwhelmed by the heat radiating off the pavement during July in New York City.
 It’s the stickiness of your skin under your jeans as you go meet your friends for a party.
 It’s the head rush from the fumes of the nail salon as the sun shines outside.
 It’s the sweetness of warm Coke mixed with booze, and the freedom of being on a park swing at twilight.
 It’s the punch drunk happiness of a first kiss when you’re 17, and it’s summer, and life is about to open up to you — for better or for worse.